 Engaging in trust-based philanthropy

-Four years ago we transitioned from an entity for tax purposes to a family foundation with the desire to create meaningful impact in our community.
-We knew we wanted to focus on relationship building to meet those goals.
-We didn’t know the term trust-based philanthropy at the time, but reflecting on the meaning now, that is central to our approach.
+A few years ago, we transitioned from an entity for tax purposes to a family foundation.
+We intended to create meaningful impact in our community, and we knew we wanted to focus on relationship building to meet those goals.
+At the time, we didn’t know the term trust-based philanthropy.
+However, reflecting on the meaning now, it’s central to our approach.

-We began by pre-qualifying non profits in our community that aligned with our mission to deeply understand their purpose, business practices, and strategic goals, and how they planned on measuring their impacts.
-This allowed us to evaluate our potential compatibility to embark on a true partnership.
+The foundation started pre-qualifying nonprofits in the community that aligned with our mission to better understand their purpose, business practices, strategic goals, and how they planned to measure their impacts.
+This allowed us to evaluate our potential compatibility and embark on a true partnership.

 Trust-based philanthropy allows organizations to extend beyond a grantor/grantee transaction.
-By utilizing each group’s skill sets, it becomes a collaboration for impact in the community.
+By utilizing each group’s skill sets, it becomes a collaboration for community impact.

 Giving more than just funds

 As a foundation, we believe we have more to give than just a financial contribution.
-By creating a trusting relationship, we can engage in honest, open and ongoing dialogue, we can leverage our human resources, relationships and experience to better serve the needs of the non-profits, and ultimately our community.
+Specifically, by creating a trusting relationship, we can engage in an honest, open and ongoing dialogue.
+Similarly, we can leverage our human resources, relationships and experiences to better serve the needs of the nonprofits, and ultimately our community.

-Our version of trust-based philanthropy has allowed us the opportunity to look beyond traditional outcomes measurements, and engage in a collaborative partnership to achieve them.
-Another grantee said:
+Our version of trust-based philanthropy has allowed us the opportunity to look beyond traditional outcome measurements, and engage in a collaborative partnership to achieve them.
+For example, another grantee said:

 “Our relationship allows us to learn together and push the limits of what we can deliver.
 It has fundamentally shifted the focus of our organization from service providers, while challenging our leadership in our strategic priorities.
 To have a funder believe fully in what we do, and how we do it, is so valuable.
 We don’t have to constantly prove ourselves each step of the way.
 We have a partner to strategize with and expand our imagination of what we could do.”

 Trust based philanthropy doesn’t negate the need or expectation for evaluation and accountability with grants.
-Those processes are still a vital part of the agreement.
-But the openness of our grantees is a significant difference, especially when things don’t go as planned, and the ensuing collective conversations of how to best address it.
+In fact, those processes are still a vital part of the agreement.
+However, the openness of our grantees is a significant differentiator.
+This is especially true when things don’t go as planned.
 We are working with experts in their respective fields, so why wouldn’t we want to get behind them and be their biggest advocates?
-Meanwhile, we can be a sounding board for problem solving some of the major challenges our community members face.
+Meanwhile, we can be a problem solving sounding board for some of the other major challenges community members face.

-Selfishly, this kind of philanthropy feels amazing.
-It brings us closer to front line work that reminds us why we want to be part of the philanthropic community.
-We get to celebrate our grantees successes with them.
-And our grantees feel trust-based philanthropy challenges them and helps them better their outcomes.
+Undoubtedly, this kind of philanthropy feels amazing.
+It brings us closer to the front line work and reminds us why we want to be part of the philanthropic community.
+At the same time, we get to celebrate our grantees’ successes with them.
+Our grantees feel trust-based philanthropy challenges them, helping better their outcomes.
 What a gift to our community as a whole.

-While we do not have experience doing any other kind of philanthropy, we couldn’t imagine a style without a relationship of trust, transparency and connection.
+While we don’t have experience practicing any other kind of philanthropy, we couldn’t imagine an approach devoid of trust, transparency and connectivity.
 We are grateful for the respect and faith our grantees place in us to engage in trust-based philanthropy.

-Corinne Korchinski-Fisher is the Executive Director of the Korchinski Family Foundation.
+Corinne Korchinski-Fisher is executive director of the Korchinski Family Foundation.
 After a decade as an entrepreneur, she transitioned to the non-profit sector to manage her family’s foundation in Saskatchewan, Canada, and to develop the charitable organization in Mexico.
 She continues to manage her family’s philanthropic endeavors that focus on personal and professional development initiatives to support marginalized persons and families.
-Her email is firstname.lastname@example.org.